 VNS involves the surgical implantation of a stimulator device – similar to implanting a pace-maker.

-Many children have improvements in mood, alertness and overall quality of life, even if seizures aren’t significantly improved.
-VNS has not shown any effect on cognition, however has shown positive effects on behaviour.
+Other benefits include improvement in mood, alertness and overall quality of life, even if seizures aren’t significantly improved.
+VNS has not shown any effect on cognition, but has shown positive effects on behaviour.